solo-io/supergloo/docs/content/concepts/relay.md

 ### Components

-The deployment of the relay model will require a management cluster and one or more managed clusters.
+The deployment of the relay model consists a management cluster and one or more managed clusters, where the management cluster can be registered in the system or not.
 The management cluster will have a deployment called `enterprise-networking` running the relay server.
 The relay server is exposed via the `enterprise-networking` service on a default port of `9900/TCP`.
-The management cluster also has a properly configured ingress point allowing managed clusters to communicate with the relay server using a VirtualService listening on port 443.
+The management cluster will require a configured ingress point allowing managed clusters to communicate with the relay server.
+This can be achieved via an ingress gateway such as Istio or Gloo, or by setting the `enterprise-networking` service type to `LoadBalancer` if your Kubernetes cluster provider supports it.

 Managed clusters will have the deployment `enterprise-agent` running the relay agent, which establishes a communication channel with the relay server using gRPC.
 The relay agent is exposed via the `enterprise-agent` service on the default ports of `9988` and `9977`.
 Because all communication is outbound from the managed clusters, there does not need to be a ingress point configured for the relay agent.